asset-group/asset-group.github.io/_posts/2025-10-27-asset-positions.md

 <p style="text-align:justify">
 <font color="red"><b>New:</b></font>
-We are looking for a few strong candidates (PhD students, research assistants and post-doctoral fellows) to join our group at the <a href="https://www.ntu.edu.sg/temasek-labs/research-focus/research-areas/center-for-communication-and-signal-processing">Center for Communication and Signal Processing (NTU)</a> or at the the <a href="https://sse.umkc.edu">School of Science and Engineering</a> at the
+We are looking for a few strong candidates (PhD students, research assistants and post-doctoral fellows) to join our group in the <a href="https://www.ntu.edu.sg/temasek-labs/research-focus/research-areas/center-for-communication-and-signal-processing">Center for Communication and Signal Processing (NTU)</a> or in the the <a href="https://sse.umkc.edu">School of Science and Engineering</a> at the
 <a href="https://umkc.edu">University of Missouri--Kansas City (UMKC)</a>.
 At present, PhD student positions are exclusively for UMKC.
 All interested candidates